Privacy, HIPAA, and Patient Data Security

 1. Doesn’t Address AI-Specific Risks: - Model memorization of training data - Inference attacks (extracting information from model outputs) - Re-identification through AI-enabled linking

-Bottom Line: HIPAA compliance is necessary but not sufficient for protecting patient privacy in medical AI (Price and Cohen 2019).
+Bottom Line: HIPAA compliance is necessary but not sufficient for protecting patient privacy in medical AI (Price & Cohen, 2019).

 The Problem: “Anonymous” medical datasets can often be re-identified by linking to other datasets or public information.

-Classic Example: Latanya Sweeney’s Research (sweeney2015identifying?): - Massachusetts released “anonymized” hospital discharge data (removed names, addresses) - Sweeney re-identified Governor William Weld’s records by linking to voter registration database - Used ZIP code + birth date + sex (only 6 people shared these characteristics in his ZIP)
+Classic Example: Latanya Sweeney’s Research (Sweeney, 2000): - Massachusetts released “anonymized” hospital discharge data (removed names, addresses) - Sweeney re-identified Governor William Weld’s records by linking to voter registration database - Used ZIP code + birth date + sex (only 6 people shared these characteristics in his ZIP)

 Why It Matters for AI: - AI training datasets often contain rich clinical detail (diagnoses, procedures, medications, lab values) - Even without direct identifiers, these clinical patterns can be unique - As more datasets become available, re-identification risk increases (more linkage opportunities)